 Creditworthiness of funds transfer members.

 INTERNAL AUDITS.
-The Supervisory Committee will oversee an annual comprehensive audit of operational internal controls and submit its findings to the Board.
+The Supervisory/Audit Committee will oversee an annual comprehensive audit of operational internal controls and submit its findings to the Board.

 Audit Findings.
 The Board report should include an assessment of risks, evaluation of the adequacy of controls, and determination of compliance with this program and applicable laws, regulations, and rules.